Saying goodbye to Twitter

 Over the past few weeks I’ve gradually been migrating from Twitter to Mastodon, an open-source, federated social network.
 You can find me there at @firstname.lastname@example.org.

 (In early January I moved to an individual instance – Gersande La Flèche has a great overview of that here, and the Fedi.Tips feed has useful instructions on how to migrate an existing account between instances.)

-If you’d like to learn how to migrate from Twitter to Mastodon, Patricia Aas has a really helpful guide (including tools to help find your Twitter friends on Mastodon, which is helpful!).
+If you’d like to learn how to migrate from Twitter to Mastodon, Patricia Aas has an introductory guide (including tools to help find your Twitter friends on Mastodon, which is helpful!).
+Jeremy Keith has also collected a number of useful “getting started on Mastodon” guides.
 If you’re reading this in Canada, you may want to choose an instance like mstdn.ca that was stood up a few weeks ago and seems excellent.

 Twitter has been a pretty big part of my professional life for more than a decade.
 It’s strange and sad for that to come to an end so abruptly.
 If you’re reading this and thinking, “what happened?”, Nilay Patel’s recap sums it up very well.
-Matt Tait, Lucas Cherkewski, and Mark Headd have also all written really thoughtful reflections about leaving Twitter.
+Matt Tait, Lucas Cherkewski, Mark Headd, and Giles Turnbull have also all written really thoughtful reflections about leaving Twitter.